Financial Aid for LGBTQ+ College Students

 If your parents refuse to financially support you…

 If you're under 24 and your parents refuse to support you, you must still enter their FAFSA information.
-If you have no contact with them or they refuse to give you information for the FAFSA, you must select the form option that says, "I am unable to provide information about my parent(s)."
+If you have no contact with them or they refuse to give you information for the FAFSA, you must select the form option that says,

 Unfortunately, you may not qualify for federal grant money.
 But, you might qualify for a federal loan, which can have lower interest rates than private loans.